leezer3/OpenBVE-Site/plugin-interface/index.md

 # Initial Creation

 In order to create a train plugin, first choose a programming language (for example C# or Visual Basic.NET) and a suitable development tool (for example MonoDevelop or SharpDevelop).
-Then create a new Class Library and reference OpenBveApi.dll (which comes with openBVE).
+Then create a new Class Library and reference OpenBveApi.dll (which comes with OpenBVE).
 Finally, create a public class that inherits the interface you want to implement (see the API documentation below).

 # API Documentation